 San Jose del Cabo

-But, this area hosts a weekly art walk, with interesting and affordable (and more authentic!) souvenirs.
-This occurs every Thursday night.
-I noticed several golf courses in the area as well, so if you like to golf, this is your place.
+However, this area hosts a weekly art walk, with interesting and affordable (and more authentic!) souvenirs.
+The art walk occurs every Thursday night.

 Cabo San Lucas

-Cabo San Lucas easily has better access to guided tours and excursions.
-If you walk around town, you will come across several tour operators selling excursions of all kinds.
-From party boats to sunset cruises to ATV rides, it is all here.
+Cabo San Lucas easily has better access to guided tours and excursions, basically on every corner.
+If you walk around town, you will come across several tour operators selling things like party boat rides to sunset cruises to ATV rides.

 Cabo San Lucas is colorful and lively.
 It’s filled with souvenir shops on every street, as well as bright restaurants, loud bars, and famous dance clubs.
 If you are looking for a party, this is the place to be.

-If you plan to explore the Baja Peninsula on lots of tours and excursions, you likely should choose Cabo San Lucas for your stay.
+If you plan to book lots of tours and excursions, you should choose Cabo San Lucas for your home base.

 If you’re seeking a more “authentic” cultural experience, San Jose del Cabo is easily the place for you.